jamesderlin/dropt/README.md

 * **Flexibility.** dropt is designed to be callback-based.
 This allows it to handle arbitrary arguments to command-line options.
 All types are considered equal.
-Even basic types such as integers or strings are handled by callbacks; dropt provides standard handlers for them.
-Exposing the handlers for basic types also allows custom handlers to leverage them.
+Even basic types such as integers or strings are handled by callbacks; dropt provides built-in handlers for them.
+Exposing the handlers for basic types also allows custom handlers to leverage them via composition.

 Secondary goals include being secure, performant, maintainable, and extensible; minimizing memory usage; and gracefully failing if memory is